henrique-aguiar-dev/react-page-lawyer/README.md

 **REACT-JS**

-A business landing page for psychologists.
+A business landing page for lawyers.

 Single landing page made with REACT / JS;

-Rebuilt from the previous version made in pure HTML, CSS & JQuery;
+Rebuilt from the previous version made in pure HTML, CSS & JavaScript;

 Use:
  - React-hooks
- - Styled-Components
+ - Styled-Componentss